The Envision Fund: Leading LGBTQ+ Philanthropy in New Mexico since 1997

 Today, SFCF collaborates with members of the Envision advisory committee and sister community foundation across New Mexico.
 Through Envision, we fund nonprofit organizations that align with four main priorities:

-Marsie Silvestro, the Envision Fund's current advisory committee chair is proud of the agility of the fund to meet new and arising needs.
+Marsie Silvestro, a recent advisory chair of the Envision Fund, is proud of the agility of the fund to meet new and arising needs.
 She says, “Over the years, the fund has supported organizations serving youth considering suicide, community clinics that provide health services to all members of our community, school curriculums that are inclusive and offer safety to students, rural communities establish safe meeting spaces for gatherings, and support diverse populations seeking to overcome cultural norms, through arts, visibility, and educational programs."

 As with SFCF’s other funds, Envision seeks to operate nimbly and respond to community needs as they arise.
 “Today, trans youth are facing many of the same issues that lesbian and gay youth faced 30 years ago — and we want to be there for them too,” says Christopher Goett, President and CEO of SFCF.